AmandaLouisee/react-movie-labs/README.md

 ## Overview.

 In this repository you find a movie App using TMDB API.
+It displays all movies, movie details, popular movies, upcoming movies, nowplaying movies.
+A user can add a movie til favories.
+A user can also add a movie to watchlist.

 ### Features.